ryukirisame/learnSystemDesign/DatabaseIndexing/TypesOfIndex.md

 # Covering Indexes
 - This index helps us avoid the double lookup problem that we had in secondary indexes.
 - So, the idea is: If the query only needs those columns that are already present in the secondary index itself, database can skip traversing the clustered index entirely.
 This type of index is called covering index.
+This execution plan is called an Index-Only Scan.
 - ```sql
   -- Index: (email)
   -- Query needs only 'id' (which is embedded as the PK reference) and 'email'